Naturhistoriska/backup2nrm/README.md

 # backup2nrm

-TODO: rewrite for decomission of milou
+TODO: rewrite for decomission of milou.

 Backup script for transferring UPPMAX files to NRM.